Blue and White (political alliance): History

 However, Lapid's Yesh Atid and Ya'alon's Telem asked to split from the Israel Resilience Party, and requested that the two parties keep the name Blue and White as the name of their recreated political party.
 On 27 March 2020, it was revealed that a major obstacle to a potential long-term alliance between Gantz and Netanyahu emerged with regards to implementing U.S. President Donald Trump's Middle East peace plan.
 Barak Ravid of Israel's Channel 13 news revealed that Gantz, despite previously claiming that he wanted to implement this peace plan, still wanted to hold peace talks with the Palestinians, which Trump and Netanyahu still opposed.
 Ravid stated that this would likely make the upcoming deal between Gantz and Netanyahu short-lived.
-As part of the proposed coalition deal between Netanyahu and Gantz, Gantz would replace Netanyahu as Prime Minister of Israel in 18 months.
-Subsequently, after long negotiations a compromise deal was reached over the peace plan.
+As part of the proposed coalition deal between Netanyahu and Gantz, Gantz would replace Netanyahu as prime minister of Israel in 18 months.
+Subsequently, after long negotiations, a compromise deal was reached over the peace plan.

 On 6 April 2020, Amir Peretz, leader of the Israeli Labor Party, announced that his party might be merging with Blue and White.

 On 20 April 2020, the coalition deal was officially signed, with Blue and White having an equal number of ministers as the Right.
 Blue and White received the Justice, Economy, Labor and Welfare, Communications, Agriculture, Culture and Sports, Absorption, Tourism, Minorities, Diaspora, Science and Space, Strategic Affairs, and Social Affairs ministries.
 The positions of foreign minister, energy minister and environmental protection minister will rotate upon the change of prime minister.
 The terms of the agreement also provide that Gantz serve as defense minister when the new government is sworn in.

 On 30 April, the bill approving the new coalition government was given its first approval in Knesset.
 On 6 May, the coalition agreement was approved by the Israeli Supreme Court.
 The same day, both Blue and White and Likud issued a joint statement claiming that the new unity government would be sworn in the following week.
 On 7 May, the bill approving the new government became law after it was given its final approval in Knesset.
 The new Israeli government, consisting of many Blue and White and Likud coalition members, was sworn in on 17 May 2020.

-On 10 July 2022 Gantz and Gideon Sa'ar agreed to sign a joint faction agreement, under the overall name Blue and White–New Hope.
-Gantz will be the candidate for prime minister and Sa'ar will be a candidate for the post of senior government minister.
+On 10 July 2022, Gantz and Gideon Sa'ar agreed to sign a joint faction agreement, under the overall name Blue and White The New Hope.
+The following month, the alliance was joined by former IDF Chief of Staff Gadi Eisenkot and former Yamina MK Matan Kahana and was renamed National Unity.

-Composition
+Gantz announced on 1 July 2025, following the exits of Eisenkot and Kahana from the alliance, that the name of the party would revert to Blue and White.
+The renaming of the Knesset faction from National Unity to Blue and White-National Unity was approved by the Knesset House Committee on 7 July 2025.